 Derek Alderman is an expert in cultural and historical geography, specifically related to public memory, heritage tourism, the civil rights movement, and African-American history.

-Ashley Blamey, UT’s Title IX coordinator, has expertise include distressed students, crisis management, bystander intervention, and sexual assault.
+Ashley Blamey, UT’s Title IX coordinator, has expertise including distressed students, crisis management, bystander intervention, and sexual assault.

 Stephanie Bohon studies the growth and needs of Latino immigrants in the South.